Ian Liddell-Grainger: Parliamentary career

-Liddell-Grainger chairs the All-Party Parliamentary Group on Energy Studies, Nuclear Energy, the All-Party Pharmaceuticals group, the All-Party Dyslexia group, and the All-Party Tax group, and is also a member of the All Parliamentary Armed Forces Scheme with the Royal Air Force and the all Parliamentary Radio Group.
-When seen in the House of Commons he sits on the Business, Energy and Industrial Strategy Committee and has previously sat on the Public Administration Committee, the Environmental Audit Committee, the DEFRA select committee, the Statutory Instruments (Select/Joint Committees), the Scottish Committee as well as the Crossrail Bill Committee.
+Liddell-Grainger chaired the All-Party Parliamentary Group on Energy Studies, Nuclear Energy, the All-Party Pharmaceuticals group, the All-Party Dyslexia group, and the All-Party Tax group, and is also a member of the All Parliamentary Armed Forces Scheme with the Royal Air Force and the all Parliamentary Radio Group.
+He also sits on the Business, Energy and Industrial Strategy Committee and has previously sat on the Public Administration Committee, the Environmental Audit Committee, the DEFRA select committee, the Statutory Instruments (Select/Joint Committees), the Scottish Committee as well as the Crossrail Bill Committee.

+At the 2019 general election, Liddell-Grainger was again re-elected with an increased vote share of 62.1% and an increased majority of 24,439.

+In the 2024 general election, he contested Tiverton and Minehead but was defeated by Liberal Democrat Rachel Gilmour.

 Political positions

-Liddell-Grainger is a member of the socially conservative Cornerstone Group, a ginger group within the Conservative Party.
-His interests include the economy, taxation, treatment for dyslexia, constitutional affairs and rural matters; he has also spoken out in favour of making Herceptin available for early-stage breast cancer sufferers.
+Liddell-Grainger was a member of the socially conservative Cornerstone Group, a ginger group within the Conservative Party.
+His interests included the economy, taxation, treatment for dyslexia, constitutional affairs and rural matters; he has also spoken in favour of making Herceptin available for early-stage breast cancer sufferers.

-The Hinkley Point nuclear power stations are located in Liddell-Grainger's constituency.
-He considers that "the nuclear power industry has truly embraced the energy future of our country", and also that "nuclear energy plays an important role in my constituency and is behind the creation of numerous jobs and training opportunities".
-He supported the decision in March 2013 to allow planning permission to build a third nuclear power station at the site.
-He has voiced opposition to wind power schemes in his constituency, including plans to build two wind turbines at Wiveliscombe in 2012.
+The Hinkley Point nuclear power stations are located in Liddell-Grainger's former constituency.
+He believed that "the nuclear power industry has truly embraced the energy future of our country", and that "nuclear energy plays an important role in my constituency and is behind the creation of numerous jobs and training opportunities".

-According to the former minister Richard Benyon, Liddell-Grainger opposes bodies such as Natural England as a "default position".